-Oracle Maximum Availability Architecture (MAA) provides architecture, configuration, and lifecycle best practices for Oracle Databases, enabling high-availability service levels for databases residing in on-premises, cloud, or hybrid configurations.
+Oracle Maximum Availability Architecture (MAA) provides architecture, configuration, and lifecycle best practices for Oracle Databases and applications, enabling high-availability service levels for databases and applications residing in on-premises, cloud, or hybrid configurations.

 Learn more about the complete solution for Oracle Database high availability and disaster recovery.